Roll20/roll20-api-scripts/ChatSetAttr/README.md

 Prevents creation of new attributes, only updates existing ones.

 **Example:**

 ```
-!setattr --sel --nocreate --perception|20 --xp|15
+!setattr --sel --nocreate --perception|20 --hp|15
 ```

-This will only update `perception` or `xp` if it already exists.
+This will only update `perception` or `hp` if it already exists.

 ### --evaluate

 Evaluates JavaScript expressions in attribute values. **GM only by default**.

 **Example:**

 ```
 !setattr --sel --evaluate --hp|2 * 3
 ```